mfenniak/dynamodb_fdw/README.md

 dynamodb_fdw could be a bit more still, I think.
 Here are some areas that it could be improved in the future:

-- DynamoDB foreign schema import.
 - Allow the "partition_key" and "sort_key" table fields to be renamed.
 - Currently only performs a "Query" operation when you do an exact search for a partition_key.
-Some additional query operations could be supported.
+Some additional query operations could be supported; using the sort key, and supporting non-exact lookups.
 - Secondary indexes aren't ever used.
 It seems possible to automatically match up query attempts with available secondary indexes.
 - "Scan" operations are done sequentially.
 DynamoDB's API does support parallel scans, which could be implemented.
 - Most filtering is done by PostgreSQL, excluding the partition key query.
 More filtering operations could be sent to DynamoDB to reduce the amount of data being retrieved.